by Mike Ratliff

 Here is v3 in Greek:

-The word used here, that is translated as “wrath” is οργη, which is transliterated as “orgê,” is anger as a state of mind with emphasis on the resulting punishment.
+The word used here, that is translated as “wrath” is ὀργῇ (orgê).
+It is anger as a state of mind with emphasis on the resulting punishment.
 What did God say in is wrath about those who did not believe?
 He swore that they would never enter into His rest.
 They would be excluded eternally.
 On the other hand, those who are in belief are promised a spiritual rest that is complete and finished.
 It is a rest that is based on a finished work that God purposed in eternity past.

-For if Joshua had given them rest, God would not have spoken of another day later on.
-So then, there remains a Sabbath rest for the people of God, for whoever has entered God’s rest has also rested from his works as God did from his.
-Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience.
-(Hebrews 4:8-11 ESV)
+8 For if Joshua had given them rest, He would not have spoken of another day after that.
+9 So there remains a Sabbath rest for the people of God.
+10 For the one who has entered His rest has himself also rested from his works, as God did from His.
+11 Therefore let us be diligent to enter that rest, so that no one will fall, through following the same example of disobedience.
+Hebrews 4:8-11 (NASB)

-I want to look at two words from this passage, “strive” and “disobedience,” both from v11.
-The word translated here as “strive” is σπουδασωμεν.
+I want to look at two words from this passage, “diligent and “disobedience,” both from v11.
+The word translated here as “diligent” is σπουδάσωμεν.
 It could be translated, as “we should hurry.”
 The KJV translates it as “let us labor.”
 I like this one; “We should be diligent,” which is a straight translation from the Greek.
 This Christian walk is not one of saying a prayer, joining a church, becoming part of some organization, et cetera.
 No, it is a day-by-day commitment to walk in obedience to God in all parts of our lives.
 Never forget, that true faith produces this sort of obedience.
-The word “disobedience” here is the Greek word απειθειας.
+The word “disobedience” here is the Greek word ἀπειθείας.
 It means “disobedience” and corresponds with the verb unbelief, which opposes the gracious word and purpose of God.
-I cannot think of a better description of the Emergents.
-They are sons of απειθειας.
+I cannot think of a better description of the liberals.
+They are sons of ἀπειθείας.
 They oppose the Word of God as God’s absolute truth throughout their teachings.
 They reject it, yet we are commanded throughout it to hold it, study it, and obey it.
 Why?

-For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
-And no creature is hidden from his sight, but all are naked and exposed to the eyes of him to whom we must give account.
-(Hebrews 4:12-13 ESV)
+12 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
+13 And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him with whom we have to do.
+Hebrews 4:12-13 (NASB)